 Cycling is one of the best ways to discover this varied territory.
 Terrific routes over mountain passes lead you through vineyards and valleys on panoramic roads.

 Lake Lugano is nestled between Lake Maggiore and Lake Como and lies partly in Switzerland and partly in Italy.
-It's surrounded by numerous villages, rolling routesand mountains offering splendid viewpoints and a true round cycling holiday destination.
+It's surrounded by numerous villages, rolling routes and mountains offering splendid viewpoints and a true round cycling destination.

-Cycle routes if you are a keen rider: Monte Arbostora, Malcantone, Marzio, Monte Generoso and Monte Sighignola.
+Cycle routes if you are a keen rider: Monte Arbostora, Malcantone, Marzio, Monte Generoso, Monte Sighignola, Monte Bar, Monte Brè.

 The lake is footprint straddles the Swiss-Italian border with 67% of its surface area falling within the Canton of Ticino, Switzerland, and 33% of it in the Lombardy Region of Northern Italy.

 The Melide causeway separates the Northern (27.5 square km, 10.6 square mi) and Southern (21.4 square km, 8.3 square mi) basins, although a bridge in the causeway permits water flow and navigation.
 You can cycle on a cycle path for crossing the Melide causeway.

 You can cycle the route along the shores of lake.
 The Southern basin is a 50 km loop (31 mi) completly flat, part in Italy and part in Switzerland .
 You can ride through Porto Ceresio, Brusimpiano, Lavena Ponte Tresa.
 For a short time you can then leave the lake and cut across Caslano on back roads.
 You can carry on your route through Agno, Morcote, Melide, Bissone, Capolago, Riva San Vitale and Brusino.